realmocaccino/jauntyslider/README.md

 ```

 And there you go!
 The Jauntyslider is up and running in your list.<br>
-You can also set options to customize the slider.<br>
+You can also set parameters to customize the slider.<br>
 If you want the slider to move faster, for instance, you can do like the example below:

 ```html